pimcore/pimcore/doc/Development_Documentation/10_Ecommerce_Framework/13_Checkout_Manager/README.md

 # Checkout Manager

-The Checkout Manager is responsible for all aspects concerning checkout process and a one-stop API for getting through the checkout process.
+The Checkout Manager is responsible for all aspects concerning checkout process and an one-stop API for getting through the checkout process.

 But: The checkout manager is not an out-of-the-box checkout process!